Skip to main content

 Client Side Reliability

 Each end-user that needs flags evaluated is a different request to Prefab.
-So what happens if Prefab goes down?
+So what happens if Prefab's belt and suspenders are both down?

 First the good news.
 All active users will be unaffected, because they will have cached values in the CDN.
-If you make a change to your feature flags, it won't be reflected, but in general logged-in users will have a consistent experience.
+If you make a change to your feature flags, it won't be reflected, but logged-in users will be served the most recent evaluation of the flags.